lukefitz1/csc500-python/README.md

 # csc500-python

 Repo for projects for my CSC500 class

+Using python 3